-Foundation Learning is an outstanding area of the College with programmes to meet diverse needs of learners and prepare them for their next steps.
-The department consists of several programmes for learners with Special Education Needs and/or Disabilities (SEND), Social, Emotional and Mental Health difficulties (SEMH) and other barriers to learning.
+Foundation Learning is an outstanding area of the College, with programmes to meet diverse needs of learners and prepare them for their next steps.
+The department has programmes for learners with Special Education Needs and/or Disabilities (SEND), Social, Emotional and Mental Health difficulties (SEMH) and other barriers to learning.